HackBulgaria/Programming101-Python/week13/01-Decorators/README.md

 And the log file should look like this:

 ```
-get_low was called and took 2.00 seconds to complete
+something_heavy was called and took 2.00 seconds to complete
-get_low was called and took 2.10 seconds to complete
+something_heavy was called and took 2.10 seconds to complete
 ```